AcademicsExtended CampusPsychedelic-Assisted Therapies Certificate

 • Creating Equitable Access

-Working with the Multidisciplinary Association for Psychedelic Studies Public Benefit Corporation (MAPS PBC), Naropa offers education intended to raise awareness about the therapeutic approach and treatment modality delivered in MAPS-sponsored clinical trials investigating MDMA-assisted therapy for PTSD.
-The MDMA-assisted therapy curriculum incorporated into the Naropa University Certificate in Psychedelic-Assisted Therapies includes online asynchronous coursework and a week-long live education event delivered by MAPS PBC MDMA-assisted therapy teachers.
-The therapeutic approach is based on a philosophy that every person has within them an intrinsic wisdom and ability to heal, and that this inner healing wisdom blossoms naturally in an environment of safety and support.
+In collaboration with Lykos Therapeutics (Formerly MAPS PBC) Naropa offers education intended to raise awareness about the therapeutic approach and treatment modality delivered in Lykos Therapeutics -sponsored clinical trials investigating MDMA-assisted Therapy for PTSD.
+The MDMA-assisted therapy curriculum incorporated into the Naropa University Certificate in Psychedelic-Assisted Therapies includes online asynchronous coursework and a week-long live education event delivered by Lykos Therapeutics MDMA-assisted therapy educators.
+Beginning in 2024, participants may choose to include MDMA-assisted therapy education as part of the Naropa PAT Certificate.
+This optional add-on is only available to those who meet the eligibility criteria defined by Lykos Therapeutics.

-The MAPS PBC MDMA-assisted therapy education delivered within Naropa’s Certificate in Psychedelic-Assisted Therapies is intended to provide foundational information on the inner-directed therapeutic approach practiced in MAPS PBC clinical trials.
-Participants will complete aspects of the curriculum throughout Naropa’s certificate program, and will also participate in a week-long residential retreat, led by MDMA-assisted therapy teachers working with Naropa faculty.
-The asynchronous and live MDMA-assisted therapy education content incorporated into Naropa’s certificate is consistent with the educational content offered by MAPS PBC in 2023.
+The Lykos Therapeutics MDMA-assisted therapy education delivered within Naropa’s Certificate in Psychedelic-Assisted Therapies is intended to provide foundational information on the inner-directed therapeutic approach practiced in Lykos Therapeutics clinical trials.
+Participants will complete aspects of the curriculum throughout Naropa’s certificate program, and will also participate in an education event, led by MDMA-assisted therapy educators working with Naropa faculty.

 Ready To Apply?